Football hooliganism in Poland: 2010s

 As the modernisation of stadiums and further repression of fans increases, incidents in the public eye remained sporadic, with now majority of incidents involving police.
 Hooliganism remains popular, but has been pushed further underground.

 In April 2012, Polonia Warsaw fans were attacked by security guards with tear gas after they refused to remove the flag "Down with Communism".

 At the Euro 2012, despite a generally peaceful tournament, a fight broke after Russian fans marched through the capital Warsaw for their match against Poland and were attacked by Polish hooligans.
 The only other incident at the tournament held in Poland (and Ukraine) was the fight between Croatian fans, and the arrest of several Irish fans, however no Poles were involved.

 In home derby match against Legia's reserves, a fight broke out between two sets of Polonia Warsaw fans in April 2013.
 The fight broke out due ideological differences and arguments over apoliticism in the stand among fans.

 When Lech Poznań played Wisła Kraków in May 2013, the Lech fans successfully stole a Wisła flag from the away stand, causing unrest among Wisła fans.
 Despite this, no actual fights broke out, however the away stand was demolished.

 In August 2013, in match lower league match KS Łomianki versus Polonia Warsaw, hundreds of Legia fans turned up and tried to attack the visiting fans, although they only clashed with police.
 KS Łomianki was later fined for failing to adequately secure the venue and poor organisation was cited.

 In March 2014, in the first incident inside a top-level stadium in years occurred when Legia Warsaw fans attacked the visiting Jagiellonia Białystok fans after Legia fans displayed several previously stolen Jagiellonia flags.
 The match was abandoned.
 There were several arrests.

 A short time later that same year, Zawisza Bydgoszcz fans began to boycott matches after a match against Widzew Łódź.
 The fans claim that the police brutally assaulted fans, when preventing Zawisza and ŁKS Łódź fans from entering the stadium, including women, the elderly and children, causing one fan to lose their eye.
 Following the incident, the fans asked to see the security footage, however, the footage was claimed to be lost due to an alleged "technical fault".
 The club chairman, Radosław Osuch, and a large portion of the media and public opinion, attributed the incident to football hooliganism.

 On 2 May 2015, at a Concordia Knurów versus Ruch Radzionków fifth division match in Knurów, Upper Silesia, police started firing rubber bullets at fans from a close distance after several home fans jumped onto the pitch and ran towards the visiting fans.
 A 27-year-old fan of Concordia, Dawid Dziedzic, was shot, and despite attempts to resuscitate him he died shortly in hospital hours later.
 He was a single father, described as a caring parent from a modest background.
 In the aftermath, rioting ensued for several days.
 46 people were arrested, many injured fans as well as policemen.
-Thousands of people attended Dawid's funeral on 7 May 2015.
+Thousands of people attended Dziedzic's funeral on 7 May 2015.